ahayler/domineering-ai/README.md

 That should be most of it!
 Thank you for reading!
 I hope that this helped you understand my code and thought process!
-Regardless of my final placement, this has been an amazing competition and learning experience!
 Many thanks to team that made this all possible!